glv/bindery/README.md

 To use Bindery, you write a simple Ruby program that describes the book's structure and important metadata.
 This program is also responsible for identifying the HTML files that correspond to the book's chapters; those files might already exist, but the program can generate them on the fly as well.
-Then, you simply run a [Rake][] task to run that program and generate the book.
+Then, you simply run that program to generate the book.

 Initially, Bindery will support generating the [EPUB][] format.
 I'll work to add support for other formats when EPUB support is working well.